Pranshu1902/Voice-Assistant-Jarvis/README.md

-# Meeting Manager
+# Meeting Assistant

-This is a virtual assistant built to automate day to day tasks like joining meeting based on calendar, checking emails, autoreplying to messages, etc.
+This is a virtual assistant built to automate day-to-day tasks like joining meetings based on the calendar, checking emails, auto replying to messages, etc.

 ## Tech Stack